 The Public Enemy (1931) Director: William A. Wellman

-The Public Enemy is a marvelous and highly significant film.
-James Cagney delivers a terrific and shocking but accurate performance as the brutal gangster, Tom Powers, in William Wellman’s The Public Enemy.
+James Cagney delivers a terrific and shocking performance as the brutal gangster, Tom Powers, in William Wellman’s The Public Enemy.
 Cagney’s character was based on a real Chicago gangster named Earl “Hymie” Weiss.
 Jean Harlow plays a small role as a call girl -her only role opposite Cagney in a film.
 The Public Enemy is one of the first and also greatest ‘gangster’ films to emerge from Hollywood, however the only Academy Award nomination it received was for the screenplay, which was based on the novel Beer and Blood.

 Little Caesar was released around the same time as The Public Enemy and was also directed by William A. Wellman, both key gangster/crime films.
 The Public Enemy, which glamorized violence and illicit activity, was a significant cause of Hollywood’s infamous Hay’s code that censored unwanted violent or sexual material.
 In The Public Enemy, Tom Powers and Matt Doyle grow up together, but Tom causes mischief around town to shop owners and kids.
 He is the son of a policeman who spanks him whenever he makes poor decisions.
 Tom gets involved with a robbery that goes awry when someone accidentally shoots a stuffed bear, and Tom also shoots a police officer while fleeing the scene.
 He lays low for a while.